mosip/documentation/docs/sandbox-details/inji-setup-guide.md

 ### Additional Resources

-Watch this informative video titled [**Inji Product Demo to Download and Share VC**](https://youtu.be/JWxJfHMVMFI?si=\_VtK4\_MaIcs0f\_Yh) for a visual walkthrough of the features.
+Watch this informative video titled [**Inji Mobile Product Demo to Download and Share VC**](https://youtu.be/JWxJfHMVMFI?si=\_VtK4\_MaIcs0f\_Yh) for a visual walkthrough of the features.

-Click [here](https://docs.mosip.io/inji) for detailed information about Inji.
+Click [here](https://docs.mosip.io/inji) for detailed information about Inji Mobile.

-> By following these instructions, you will be equipped to seamlessly set up the Inji application and effectively share your Verifiable Credentials.
+> By following these instructions, you will be equipped to seamlessly set up the Inji Mobile application and effectively share your Verifiable Credentials.

 ### Get In Touch